wayeast/twilio-chatgpt-rs/README.md

 ## Chat project
-In which we call a number and hear an mp3 on disk played.
+In which we stream audio to DG, send transcript chunks to Google, and echo what the caller says.